Mainland City Centre: Declining period

-During May 2002 the Mall of the Mainland was 65% occupied.
-Bivins said in 2002 that the mall had "significant competition" with the Baybrook Mall in Houston, located 10 mi north of the Mall of the Mainland, which Bivins said was "the dominant retail force on the southeast side of Houston."
-Bivins said in 2002 that experts from the shopping center industry did not consider the Mall of the Mainland to be successful.
+As of May 2002, the Mall of the Mainland's occupancy was 65%.
+Bivins said in 2002 that the mall had "significant competition" with the Baybrook Mall in Friendswood, located 10 mi north of the Mall of the Mainland, which Bivins said was "the dominant retail force on the southeast side of Houston."
+Bivins further asserted that experts from the shopping center industry did not consider the Mall of the Mainland to be successful.
 Bivins added that the Mall of the Mainland was "criticized for not being highly visible from" Interstate 45 (Gulf Freeway), which carries traffic between Galveston and Houston.

-In November 2006 Triyar Cos.
+In November 2006, Triyar Cos.
 LLC, owned by the Yari family, put the mall and several other Greater Houston malls for sale; the company allowed a buyer to either buy an individual property or buy all of them at once.
 Mall of the Mainland was purchased in March 2007 by Brentwood Group No. 1 Ltd., owned by Michael and Mayer Makabeh.

-In December 2005, JCPenney announced to close the Mall of the Mainland location.
+In August 2005, JCPenney announced to close the Mall of the Mainland location.

 Dillard's closed in September 2008 after 4 million dollars in uninsured damages due to Hurricane Ike.
 The store did not reopen.

 In 2010, Brentwood Group filed for Chapter 11 Bankruptcy Protection, and the mall became owned by Pacific Western Bank.
 Pacific Western Bank would hire Boxer Retail to manage the property.